Grilled Fish (Perfect Filets!)

 Ever wonder how to get perfectly flaky grilled fish fillets on the grill?
 This recipe is the simplest and best way to grill just about any firm white fish!

-What I love too, is that you can literally pair it with just about anything that you have on hand and want to use.
-I like recipes like this because then I can hit up the farmer's market or my garden, pick gorgeous fruits and vegetables and use them for the sides to this really simple but delicious main dish grilled fish recipe.
-It's simple, it's classic, and it's always a hit in this house.
+What I love too, is that you can literally pair this flaky fish with just about anything that you have on hand and want to use.
+I like recipes like this because then I can hit up the farmer’s market or my garden, pick gorgeous fruits and vegetables and use them for the sides to this really simple but delicious main dish grilled fish recipe.
+It’s simple, it’s classic, and it’s always a hit in this house.

 Just because you don’t live near water doesn’t mean you can’t find delicious, fresh fish.
 Here are some tips when deciding what fish to buy.

 Fish that is sold as “fresh” can range from 1 day to two weeks out of the water.
 Fishing boats often stay at sea for a couple of weeks and put their catch on ice before they dock again.
 When you are looking for the highest quality of fish, search for FAS or Frozen at Sea or Individually Quick-Frozen (IQF).
 FAS means that once the fish was caught, it was filleted and flash froze on board the ship within minutes of being caught.
 When it is thawed it tastes the closest to fresh caught fish.

 Individually Quick-Frozen (IQF) is another good option when shopping for fish because this method of flash freezing occurs within hours of the fish being caught.
 Each fillet is individually packaged and inspected for quality.
 Check for freezer burn or ice crystals in the packaging of IQF labeled fish because that could affect the flavor.